Yoshihiko Kadoya | Graduate School of Social Sciences,Department of Economics

 Yoshihiko Kadoya calls for PhD Students/ PostDoc Researchers

-Those who are interested in obtaining a PhD in the field of health economics, empirical economics, and public policy are welcome.
-Those who are looking for PostDoc opportunities are also welcome.
+Those who are interested in obtaining a PhD in the field of Health Economics, Behavioral Finance, Personal Finance, and other Empirical Economics are welcome.
+Those who are looking for Postdoc opportunities are also welcome.

 Kadoya Lab’s Cutting-Edge Research Projects